-Malta vs Cyprus Citizenship, what’s the best option?
-If you’re looking to get your European citizenship in less than one year, good news for you.
-We’ve compared the best citizenship by investment programs in Europe: Cyprus and Malta.
+Malta vs Cyprus Citizenship, what's the best option?
+If you're looking to get your European citizenship without much hassle, good news for you.
+We've compared the best residency and citizenship by investment programs in Europe: Cyprus and Malta.

-Liberation from visa-related formalities, an attractive business climate, as well as personal security guarantees, are just some of the reasons that Malta and Cyprus passport programs are so popular.
+Liberation from visa-related formalities, an attractive business climate, and personal security guarantees are just some of the many reasons why the Malta and Cyprus passport programs are so popular.

-Whether you wish to obtain EU citizenship in any of these countries because you’re looking for opportunities for scaling a business or are interested in a high standard of living and access to a progressive healthcare system, below, you’ll find all you need to know about Malta vs. Cyprus citizenship.
+Whether you wish to obtain EU citizenship in either one of these countries because you're looking for opportunities for scaling a business, or are interested in a high standard of living and access to a progressive healthcare system, below, you'll find all you need to know about the advantages of a second passport, and the process for Malta vs Cyprus citizenship.

-In light of the broad similarities of the two programs, many potential investors are asking themselves which one is better between Malta vs. Cyprus citizenship.
+Many potential investors are asking themselves which one is better between Malta vs Cyprus citizenship.
 To answer the question, it is essential to look at the basic eligibility requirements and cost information for each of the countries.

 Malta Citizenship Requirements and Cost